2019 Southaven Walmart shooting: Shooting

 The incident occurred directly outside a Walmart store in Southaven, Mississippi.
 Two of the store's employees were killed by the shooter.
 Two were injured during the shooting, including the shooter and a police officer responding to the scene.

 Prior to the shooting, 39-year-old Martez Terrell Abram had worked as an employee of the store for about 20 years.
 Three days before the shooting, according to sources, Abram allegedly confronted a co-worker and also showed a knife to the co-worker, and as a result, Abram was summoned to the manager's office and he thus received a suspension from his job.
 A police report was also lodged in this case.

 Abram was outraged and disgruntled by the suspension, and it drove him into committing the shooting.
-On July 30, 2019, Abram barged into the store with several weapons and drew a firearm, shooting and killing two of his colleagues and the store's managers, 38-year-old Brandon Giles and 40-year-old Anthony Brown.
-Apart from the killings, Abram also started a fire in the store with a gallon jug of gasoline.
-According to the DeSoto County Coroner Joshua Pounders in his preliminary findings, both Brown and Giles died from gunshot wounds.
+On July 30, 2019, Abram barged into the store with two handguns (a .45-caliber Glock 21 and a 9mm SIG Sauer P320 w/ an extended magazine) and drew a firearm, shooting and killing two of his colleagues and the store's managers, 38-year-old Brandon Gales and 40-year-old Anthony Brown.
+Apart from the killings, Abram also started a fire in the store with a gallon jug of gasoline, where he tossed the Glock into the fire, resulting it being partially melted.
+According to the DeSoto County Coroner Joshua Pounders in his preliminary findings, both Brown and Gales died from gunshot wounds.

 After killing two coworkers, Abram engaged in a subsequent gunfight with police officers responding to the scene.
 One of the police officers was wounded but his injury was not fatal due to the bullet hitting his bulletproof vest.
 On the other hand, Abram sustained two gunshot wounds and was, in the end, subdued by the police at the scene.
 The injured officer was rushed to the DeSoto Baptist Hospital while Abram was taken to the Regional One Medical Center, where they received medical treatment.
 The officer was discharged on August 1, 2019, while Abram remained hospitalized.

-At the time of the shooting, Giles was a father to four children and he also worked in the store for 16 years before his recent promotion to department manager shortly before the shooting.
+At the time of the shooting, Gales was a father to four children and he also worked in the store for 16 years before his recent promotion to department manager shortly before the shooting.
 Brown himself was a store manager and father of two children from Caledonia, Mississippi.
-The funeral wake of Brown took place from August 8 to August 9, 2019, while the memorial service of Giles took place on August 10, 2019.
+The funeral wake of Brown took place from August 8 to August 9, 2019, while the memorial service of Gales took place on August 10, 2019.